A Las Vegas classic, Joël Robuchon Las Vegas is a treat and an amazing experience if you are foodies like us! Enjoy!

-Before we were even seated, the intricate choreography of service starts, as the table is moved aside so that Mrs. Nom can easily take her seat, and a small bench/table is placed next to our table for Mrs. Nom’s purse (and my camera.)
+Before we were even seated, the intricate choreography of service starts, as the table is moved aside so that Leah could easily take her seat.
+A small bench/table is placed next to our table for her purse (and my camera.)
 Without delay, our server quickly welcomed us, handing us menus and the wine list and inquiring about our choice of water, still, sparkling or mineral.

 As we already knew we were going for the full 16 course degustation, we were able to spend more time with the extensive wine list, which in reality is more like a wine book, with well over 50 pages of wine.
 Our server quickly departed to get our meal entered, while another server cleared the initial table setting and prepared our table for the first course.